Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 They’ve done well by consistently releasing new products and technologies that are more advanced than anything else in the market.

-- Apple is excellent—their products are stylish and have state-of-the-art technology designed to increase productivity.
+- Apple products are stylish and built with state-of-the-art technology designed to improve productivity and everyday use.

-- Millions of people worldwide are drooling over the idea of their next new product release.
-Apple is an innovative company that has made computers accessible to the everyday person.
+- Apple is an innovative company that has made computers and digital technology more accessible to everyday users.

 Apple’s Marketing Strategy